Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 9. Advantech VEGA-4000/4002

 PCIe based platforms are supported on x86_64, PPC64LE and AARCH64 host architectures.
-The platform is comprised of *Shell* and *Dynamic Region*.
-The Shell (previously known as DSA) has two physical functions: PF0 also called *mgmt pf* and PF1 also called *user pf*.
+The platform is comprised of physical partitions called *Shell* and *User*.
+The Shell has two physical
-Dynamic Region contains *Role* which is user compiled binary.
-Roles are swapped by user using process called *Dynamic Function Exchange (DFX)*.
+functions: privileged PF0 also called *mgmt pf* and non-privileged PF1 also called *user pf*.
+Shell provides basic infrastructure for the Alveo platform.
+User partition (otherwise known as PR-Region) contains user compiled binary.
+XRT uses *Dynamic Function Exchange (DFX)* to load user compiled binary to the User partition.

 MGMT PF (PF0)
 -------------

 XRT Linux kernel driver *xclmgmt* binds to management physical function.
-Management physical function provides access to Shell components responsible for privileged operations. xclmgmt driver is organized into subdevices and handles the following functionality:
+Management physical function provides access to Shell components responsible for **privileged** operations. xclmgmt driver is organized into subdevices and handles the following functionality:

 * User compiled FPGA image (xclbin) download which involves ICAP (bitstream download) programming, clock